Lawrence Ferlinghetti "Constantly Risking Absurdity"

-Biographical Sketch of Poet's Lawrence Ferlinghetti
+Life Sketch of Lawrence Ferlinghetti

 Lawrence Ferlinghetti was born March 24, 1919, in Yonkers, New York.
 His name became associated with the Beat poets because he was the owner of the establishment called City Lights, the bookstore and publishing house that printed the first edition of Allen Ginsberg's Howl and Other Poems and the works of other poets who became the core of the Beat movement.

 Ferlinghetti was put on trial for obscenity when Ginsberg's Howl was sold to undercover police at City Lights bookstore.
 The injustice of this situation was remedied by Ferlinghetti's being acquitted, while Ginsberg ironically went on to perpetuate his obscenity into a thriving career as a poet.

 Ferlinghetti's work is quite distinct from the Beats.
 A perceptive critic has remarked,